Miserlou/Zappa/README.md

             }
         ],
         "exception_handler": "your_module.report_exception", // function that will be invoked in case Zappa sees an unhandled exception raised from your code
         "exclude": ["*.gz", "*.rar"], // A list of regex patterns to exclude from the archive.
-To exclude boto3 and botocore (available in an older version on Lambda), add "boto3*" and "botocore*".
+By default Zappa excludes common python packages available in a lambda environment (botocore, boto3, concurrent.futures, jmespath, six.py, dateutil).
         "extends": "stage_name", // Duplicate and extend another stage's settings.
 For example, `dev-asia` could extend from `dev-common` with a different `s3_bucket` value.
         "http_methods": ["GET", "POST"], // HTTP Methods to route, "iam_authorization": true, // optional, use IAM to require request signing.
 Default false.
 Note that enabling this will override the authorizer configuration.